arackaf/mongo-graphql-starter/README.md

 createGraphqlSchema(projectSetup, path.resolve("./test/testProject1"));
 ```

-There should now be a graphQL folder containing schema, resolver, and type metadata files for your types, as well as a master resolver and schema  which are aggregates over all the types.
+There should now be a graphQL folder containing schema, resolver, and type metadata files for your types, as well as a master resolver and schema files which are aggregates over all the types.

 ![Image of basic scaffolding](docs-img/initialCreated.png)